-Margot joined the board as a Non-Executive Director at Wear for Success in 2018, where she also volunteers as a career coach, helping clients build confidence; supporting people on their journey towards employment and to realizing their potential.
+Margot joined the board in 2018, where she also volunteers as a career coach, helping clients build confidence; supporting people on their journey towards employment and to realizing their potential.

-Passionate about the work she does at Wise Employment and Wear for Success, Margot is proud to be part of organisations making a positive impact on the lives of less advantaged people in our community.
+Passionate about the work she does at Wise Employment and Ready Set.
+Margot is proud to be part of organisations making a positive impact on the lives of less advantaged people in our community.

 stay in the loop

 By entering your email address you agree to be added to ReadySet’s mailing list.

 Wear For Success Melbourne